Technology Transfer and Dissemination and Implementation Science

-What is Dissemination and Implementation Science?
+What is Dissemination & Implementation Science?

-Dissemination and implementation (D&I) science can be defined as “the scientific study of methods to promote the systematic uptake of research findings and other evidence-based practices into routine practice, and, hence, to improve the quality and effectiveness of health services.”* The MHTTC Network uses findings from D&I science research to provide more effective training and technical assistance services.
+Dissemination and Implementation (D&I) Science is “the scientific study of methods to promote the systematic uptake of research findings and other evidence-based practices into routine practice, and, hence, to improve the quality and effectiveness of health services” (Bauer et al., 2015).

-* Bauer, M. S., Damschroder, L., Hagedorn, H., Smith, J., & Kilbourne, A. M. (2015).
+- Bauer, M. S., Damschroder, L., Hagedorn, H., Smith, J., & Kilbourne, A. M. (2015).
 An introduction to implementation science for the non-specialist.
 BMC Psychology, 3(1), 32. doi:10.1186/s40359-015-0089-9.

 Making it Stick: A Practical Approach to Dissemination and Implementation

-The MHTTC Dissemination and Implementation Working Group held a three-session learning community in Summer 2022 to build capacity of the TTCs to use D&I science in planning, technical assistance and training activities, with the goal of increasing the impact of these activities to change practice.
-Each 90-minute session was a mix of didactic presentations, case studies, and peer discussions.
+The MHTTC Dissemination and Implementation Working Group developed two products to build capacity of TA/Training Centers to use D&I science in planning technical assistance and training activities, with the goal of increasing the impact of these activities on implementing evidence-based prevention, treatment, and recovery supports.